distantnative/panel-bar/assets/GUIDE.md

 pbIframe.refreshBtn   // 'Return and Refresh' button
 ```

+Selected methods which might be useful for you:
 ```javascript
 pbIframe.add(link)      // adds iFrame mode functionality to a link pbIframe.activate(url)  // activates iFrame mode